-The Foundation complies with the provisions of the Public Records Act 2002, Information Standard 40: Record Keeping, Information Standard 31: Retention and Disposal of Public Records.
+The Foundation complies with the provisions of the Public Records Act 2002 and the Records governance policy.

 The Executive Assistant is responsible for the Foundation records management function including inducting and training Foundation staff on requirements of compliance.

 Public Sector Ethics Act 1994